ManitGitUser/burnout-lite/README.md

-# BurnOut 🔥 – AI-powered CPU Benchmark Estimator
+# BurnOut Lite 🔥: AI-powered CPU Benchmark Estimator

 BurnOut is a lightweight machine learning project that predicts standardized CPU benchmark scores based on system specifications like core/thread count, TDP, and power efficiency.
 It was developed as part of the final project submission for the AI Using Python summer training program at CDAC Mohali.